 - Alex Ross, New York Times

-Stacey is dedicated to the performance of vocal works by modern Asian-American composers and is a long-time collaborator of Japanese composer Koji Nakano, grand prize winner of the 2008 S & R Foundation award.
+Stacey is dedicated to the performance of vocal works by modern Asian-American composers and is a long-time collaborator of Japanese composer Koji Nakano, past grand prize winner of the S & R Foundation award.
 Ms. Fraser has recorded Nakano’s Ancient Songs (2007) for solo voice as well as his chamber piece Time Song II, Howling through time for soprano, percussion, and flute (2006).
-Fraser gave the world premiere of Nakano’s new work for soprano entitled Arigatoo from the opera Spiritual Forest at the Kennedy Center in 2011.
-She performed the Asian premiere of Arigatoo ten days later on March 1, 2011, to a sold out house at the Taipei National Concert Hall in Taiwan.
+Fraser gave the world premiere of Nakano’s new work for soprano entitled "Arigatoo" from the opera Spiritual Forest (2011) at the Kennedy Center and the Asian premiere at the Taipei National Concert Hall in Taiwan.
 She has since performed the world premiere of Nakano’s Worldscape III for soprano, pipa, and electronics at the Pacific Asia Museum in Pasadena, California (2015) and his newest work Spiritual Forest for soprano, shinobue and chamber ensemble at California State University San Bernardino in 2019.
 Ms. Fraser’s articles on Nakano’s vocal music have been published by Cambridge Scholar Press (2009) and the College Music Symposium (2011).

-She holds a Doctorate in Contemporary Music Performance from University of California, San Diego, and Master of Music in Vocal Performance from Manhattan School of Music and a Bachelor of Music in Vocal Performance from the University of Toronto.
+She holds a Doctorate in Contemporary Music Performance from the University of California, San Diego, and Master of Music in Vocal Performance from the Manhattan School of Music and a Bachelor of Music in Vocal Performance from the University of Toronto.
 She is currently Professor of Music and Director of Opera Theatre at California State University, San Bernardino.
-Professional affiliations and memberships include AGMA, Canadian Actors Equity and NATS.
+Professional affiliations and memberships include AGMA, Canadian Actors Equity, NATS and the Recording Academy.